 How to create your EFP and apply for funding

-Please note, application deadlines change throughout the year, so check the provincial website on a regular basis.
+Note: Application deadlines change throughout the year, please check the provincial website on a regular basis.

 Below are the next steps you can take once your have completed your EFP:

 - Implement your EFP action plan on your farm.

 - Apply for beneficial management practices (BMP) funding.
 To apply for funding, visit the MB government website here.

 - Get involved in a GROW project in your watershed district.
 For further details and eligibility visit the GROW website here.

 - Participate in Ecological Goods and Services (EG&S) BMPs through your local Watershed District.
 Read more here: Province of Manitoba | agriculture – Ecological Goods and Services (gov.mb.ca) View Watershed District contact information here: wd_contacts.pdf (gov.mb.ca)

 - Market your crop to ingredient purchasers by completing one of the optional EFP chapters on potatoes, peas, or horticulture.

 EFP Farm Gate Signs are available to producers who have completed the Environmental Farm Planning Process.
 A copy of your Statement of Completion is required to obtain a sign.
 If you are interested in receiving a sign, please email ManitobaEFP@gov.mb.ca with “FARM SIGN” in the subject line and further arrangements will be made.